NawfelBC/Twitter-Bot/README.md

 ## Get the data

-Using Web Scraping tools, I extracted data (title, release date, rate, image) from a [website](https://www.listchallenges.com/top-1000-movies-of-the-21st-century-tspdt) that lists the top 1000 movies of the 21st Century and stored everything into a [JSON file](https://github.com/NawfelBC/Twitter-Bot/blob/main/data.json).
+Using Web Scraping tools, I build a [scraper](https://github.com/NawfelBC/Twitter-Bot/blob/main/scraper.py) to extract data (title, release date, rate, image) from a [website](https://www.listchallenges.com/top-1000-movies-of-the-21st-century-tspdt) that lists the top 1000 movies of the 21st Century and stored everything into a [JSON file](https://github.com/NawfelBC/Twitter-Bot/blob/main/data.json).

 ## Build the bot